lewagon/dotfiles/05-Rails/01-Rails-intro/02-Longest-word-game/README.md

 - To submit a parameter though a form without displaying the corresponding input, you can use a hidden input field `<input type="hidden">`!

-/!\ Remember /!\
-For the forms to work you will need to remove the following line :
+- Remember: for the forms to work you will need to remove the following line :
 ```ruby
   protect_from_forgery with: :exception
 ```